1980 Atlantic hurricane season: Tropical Storm Danielle

 A tropical wave emerged into the Atlantic Ocean from the west coast of Africa on August 22.
 The system developed into Tropical Depression Six on August 25.
 However, the depression did not strengthen further, and about four days later, it degenerated back into a tropical wave.
 Tracking westward, the system crossed Florida and entered into the Gulf of Mexico on September 2.
 Two days later, the system developed into Tropical Depression Eight while offshore of Louisiana.
 The depression gradually strengthened and became Tropical Storm Danielle late on September 5.
 After peaking with winds of 60 mph (95 km/h), further intensification was halted, as Danielle soon made landfall in eastern Texas.
 Danielle steadily weakened inland and dissipated two days later.

 A barge in the Gulf of Mexico capsized due to rough seas, sending 11 of the crewmen overboard; one person drowned as a result.
 Danielle produced widespread rainfall in Louisiana, though few areas reported more than 5 in (130 mm) of precipitation.
 Damage in that state was minimal.
 Rainfall was heavier in Texas, peaking at 18.29 in (465 mm).
 Much of the damage caused by the storm was as a result of flooding.
 In Port Arthur, twelve homes were damaged, while Interstate 10 was inundated by flood waters.
 One fatality occurred in Texas due to an automobile accident in Beaumont.
 Danielle also spawned five tornadoes in Texas, three of which collectively caused $277,500 in damage.
-Overall, Danielle caused two fatalities and at least $25 million in damage in Teas.
+Overall, Danielle caused two fatalities and at least $25 million in damage in Texas.
 Elsewhere, the storm dropped light rainfall in Oklahoma and Mississippi.